CenterForSpatialResearch/conflict_urbanism_sp2022/_posts/2022-05-04-miakirthi.md

 <p style="text-align:center;"><i>Conflict Urbanism 2022 | Partial Data from <a href = "#1">Atlas of Surveillance</a>.</i></p>
 <p>&nbsp;</p>

-### Private Technology Vendors: Domestic And International Firms:
+### Private Technology Vendors: Domestic & International Firms

 <p><span>US law enforcement surveillance technologies operate in an immense network of public-private partnerships—government agencies deploy the surveillance technologies across the nation, and private technology firms manufacture them.
 The power held in surveillance systems is largely related to who owns and accesses the data; private firms in the US that manufacture law enforcements’ technologies can use the generated civic data generated for their own interests.
 &nbsp;</span></p>